dosbox-staging/dosbox-staging/website/docs/getting-started/prince-of-persia.md

 `POP1.TXT` and `POP1DEMO.EXE`; this makes sense as these are the only two files in the current directory that start with `pop`.

+!!! important "DOS filenames"

+    DOS filenames are always uppercase and are limited to 8 characters, plus an optional 3-character file extension.
+It does not matter whether you type in lowercase or uppercase letters because DOS will always convert them to uppercase before dealing with your input.
+Tab completion always uses uppercase because...
+I guess it just looks nice?

 Okay, let's make sure `POP1DEMO.EXE` is displayed in the prompt then press ++enter++ to run this executable file.
 It turns out this is a self-extracting archive that unpacks its contents into the current directory